Transfer your interstate vehicle registration

-You must change over your interstate vehicle registration to the Northern Territory (NT) within three months of arriving in the NT.
+You must do this within three months of taking up residence in the NT.

 - provide evidence of identity and residency